Zenlytic/zenlytic-docs/docs/4_data_modeling/3_dashboard.md

 ### Dashboard Element Properties

 `model`: (Required) The name of the model you want to base this dashboard element from.

-`explore`: (Required) The name of the explore you want to base this dashboard element from.

 `metrics`: (Required) This is a list of metric names to display in the dashboard element.
 For example, `orders.total_revenue` would reference the `total_revenue` measure in the `orders` view.